HewlettPackard/shs-docs/docs/portal/developer-portal/performance/osu_benchmark.md

-# OSU Benchmark
+# OSU benchmark

-OSU Benchmark is a collection of MPI test suites collecting key performance metrics (bandwidth, latency) for HPC Fabrics, and is supported on standard MPI implementations.
+OSU benchmark is a collection of MPI test suites collecting key performance metrics (bandwidth, latency) for HPC Fabrics, and is supported on standard MPI implementations.

-OSU Micro-Benchmarks provides the following tests to measure HPC network performance:
+OSU micro-benchmarks provides the following tests to measure HPC network performance:

-**Point-to-Point MPI Benchmarks:**
+**Point-to-point MPI benchmarks:**

 - Latency
 - Multi-threaded latency